Raghul-M/Deploying_Docker-App-on-Render_Using_Githubactions/README.md

 This repository contains the code for a Streamlit-based portfolio application, which has been dockerized and is deployed on Render using GitHub Actions.
-The project showcases how to build, containerize, and deploy a Streamlit application seamlessly using Docker and automated CI/CD pipelines.
+The project showcases how to build, containerize, and deploy a Streamlit application seamlessly using Docker and automated CI/CD pipelines. new one